-A good friend of mine, Liz Bull, told me about this brilliant initiative by Brotherhood of St Laurence where refugee, migrant and asylum seeker women can access mentoring and training to support them in starting their own business.
+A good friend of mine, Liz Bull, told me about the brilliant Stepping Stones initiative by Brotherhood of St Laurence where refugee, migrant and asylum seeker women can access mentoring and training to support them in starting their own business.

 My contribution here is time.
 Each year I host a couple of workshops for the graduates of a Stepping Stones program.
 The women who run the program are great to work with and the participants are truly inspiring.
 It’s one of the most rewarding things I do.
 Find out more about how you can become a mentor here.

 One of the things that I felt was missing from my ‘giving’ was a charity supporting women and children in my local area.
 Since moving to the Mornington Peninsula, I’ve been lucky enough to find such an organisation and they are great to work with.
 They’re one of the most welcoming NFPs you’ll find and they are happy to receive as little (or as much) as you have to give both time-wise and financially.
 If you’re looking for somewhere where you can make a difference with as little as a couple of hours each month, this is a cause well worth exploring.